vesoft-inc/nebula-algorithm/nebula-exchange/doc-2.0/EN/use-exchange/ex-ug-import-hive.md

     }
   }

-  # If Spark and HIVE are deployed in the different clusters,
+  # If Spark and Hive are deployed in the different clusters,
-  # configure these parameters for HIVE.
+  # configure these parameters for Hive.
 Otherwise, ignore them.
   #hive: {
   #  waredir: "hdfs://NAMENODE_IP:9000/apps/svr/hive-xxx/warehouse/"
   #  connectionURL: "jdbc:mysql://your_ip:3306/hive_spark?characterEncoding=UTF-8"